August 27, 2021

 • Preheat the oven to 350 F and line two cookie sheets with parchment paper.
 Using a cookie scoop, portion the dough into 1.5 tablespoons.
 Roll the dough balls between your palms to smooth them over.
 If you like you can stick some extra chunks of chocolate on top (press them in a little) so they are prominent when they come out of the oven.

-• Bake the cookies for 10 minutes.
+• Bake the cookies until golden on the edges, about 10 minutes.

 Did you make this recipe?